onzfonz/comp227/src/content/2/en/part2c.md

 As such, effect hooks are precisely the right tool to use when fetching data from a server.

 Let's remove the fetching of data from *index.js*.
-Since we're gonna be retrieving the notes from the server, there is no longer a need to pass data as props to the `App` component.
+Since we're gonna be retrieving the tasks from the server, there is no longer a need to pass data as props to the `App` component.
 So *index.js* can be simplified to:

 ```js